lifeanddeath/oracle-certification-javaSE8-programmer/src/coreJavaAPIs/coreJavaAPIsNotes.md

 		if ("Hello" == t)System.out.println("five");		// would be wrong because specifically different object is instantiated
 ```

+In string and string builder questions, it is important to control that == operator is used for object and type reference, whereas equals is only for comparing values.

 ## Concatenation

 Placing one String before the other String and combining them together is called string concatenation.